department19/department19.github.io/README.md

 ### JS Elements
 - toggling for navigation bar/panel and animation
 - toggle for theme toggling
-- tracking for animation on scroll
+- tracking for animation on scroll - partial
 - tracking for mouse hover for card animation in the project and contact sections
 ## Responsiveness considerations
 - ...